Check journald-usage

 Bytes

-Size of the sum of all archived and active journal files
+Total size of all archived and active journal files.

 Credits, License